odedpriva/docker-networking-workshop/docker-network-basic-tools-overview/03-crash-course-iptables/README.md

 # starting an alpine container
 # --rm         : delete container after we start it
-# --privileged : to get iptables work
+# --privileged : to get iptables work ( allow access to kernel utilities )
 # -p 8000:8000 : exposing port 8000
 # odedpriva/docker-networking : container name
 # sh : using sh shell as the conatiner process.